-Additional Behavioural Support:
+Additional Behavioural Support

 - The school is keen to support positive behaviour.
-We have a Learning Mentor to support this and have links to a range of outside agencies, i.e Golden Hill Outreach Team and the local schools WRIST network, to offer specialist support and staff training.
-The focus is on giving pupils the opportunity to be reflective and correct poor behavioural choices as we believe this will lead to greater success. - In consultation with the Learning Mentor, teachers can develop individual reward/consequence systems for individual children. - Parents will be informed if their child has needed to be internally secluded because of their behaviour.
+We have a Learning Mentor to support this and have links to a range of outside agencies including termly Inclusion Hub Meetings, support of the Golden Hill Outreach Team and the local schools WRIST network which together offer specialist support and staff training.
+The focus is on giving pupils the opportunity to be reflective and correct poor behavioural choices as we believe this will lead to greater success. - In consultation with the Learning Mentor, teachers can develop individual reward/consequence systems for individual children if this is appropriate. - Parents will be informed if their child has needed to be internally secluded because of their behaviour.
 They will also be informed if their child is having to regularly miss breaktimes, although one-off incidences will not usually be reported to parents. - The parents of a child who has been directly affected by the negative behaviour of another pupil will usually be informed of the event and assured that the incident has been dealt with effectively in line with school policy. - Pupils with more complex Special Education Needs or Disabilities (SEND) may be managed on a case-by-case basis, as part of their wider support plans.
 Progress within these plans will be monitored on a regular basis.